ISAE-PRISE/sinteo/README.md

 "task_profiling_keystoneII/": This workspace contains the projects regarding the methods
 						for tasks profiling on both cores, ARM Cortex A15 and DSP C66x for the Keystone II TCI6636K2H SoC.
+"task_periodic_profiling_keystoneII/": It is like "task_profiling_keystoneII" workspace but with a
+						DDR SDRAM events periodic profiling.
+This is done using a new DSP which periodically captures the events data by configuring a timer and its interruptions.

 "xen_cobalt_task_profiling_sitaraAM5728/": This workspace contains a project regarding the tasks
 						profiling on the ARM Cortex A15 on Xenomai RTOS using the Cobalt POSIX